mdavids/rfc/content/draft-davids-forsalereg-16.md

 ### fval {#fvalpar}
-This content tag is intended to contain human-readable and machine-parseable text that explicitly indicates an asking price in a certain currency, as opposed to the price being loosely incorporated in an "ftxt=" content tag.
+This content tag is intended to contain human-readable and machine-parseable text that explicitly indicates an asking price in a certain currency.

+Price information is commonly published by domain sellers; the "fval=" content tag provides a structured format for this purpose, enabling reliable machine parsing and reducing ambiguity compared to embedding prices in free-form "ftxt=" content tags.
 For example:

 ~~~
 _for-sale IN TXT "v=FORSALE1;fval=EUR999"
 ~~~

+The information provided in "fval=" is not binding.
+For current and reliable information, interested parties **SHOULD** engage directly with the seller via "furi=" or conventional mechanisms.

-See (#currency) for additional operational guidelines.
+See (#currency) for additional operational guidelines and the (#security, use title) section for possible risks.

 ### Future Tags
 Future tags may be defined to accommodate operational needs.
 Future content